rhmoller/wasm-by-hand/README.md

 A little experiment with hand writing [WebAssembly](http://webassembly.org/) using s-expression syntax (.wat).

-Mozilla has a great introduction to the format here [Understanding WebAssembly text format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format)
+The project is organized as a test suite that demonstrates different aspects of the WebAssembly syntax.

-# Run It
+# Run the test suite with annotated examples

     git clone https://github.com/rhmoller/wasm-by-hand.git
     cd wasm-by-hand